-All pupils should be aware of behaviour expectations in school (see above).
+All pupils should be made aware of behaviour expectations in school (see above).

-Visual Display in Early Years and Year One: Sun and Rainbow
+Visual Display in Early Years, Year One and Year Two: Sun and Rainbow

 In Year Reception, Year One and Year Two a display of Sun, Cloud and Dark Cloud is used.
 If pupils maintain exceptional behaviour their name may be moved to the Rainbow.